The Wonder of Waterfalls

 Many large waterfalls are situated in or around commercial buildings, and they are often an important part of the décor.
 Some of them are simply used as a natural water feature, but modern artists have taken them a few steps further.
 These waterfalls do not always look natural, and some of them have been programmed to create art of their own.
 Turning on and off the water streams is used to create messages and art to communicate with viewers.

 While creating messages with waterfalls is a new phenomenon, adding lights has been done for many years.
-Turning them on and off gives admirers a range of views, and using colored lights enhances the show they project.
+Turning them on and off gives admirers a range of views, and using coloured lights enhances the show they project.
 Some waterfalls are programmed as if they are reverse fountains, and this is beginning to become a popular attraction in some areas.

 Part of the beauty of natural waterfalls is the sound they make was the water rushes towards its final destination, and artists have made use of this audio feature.
 Small indoor waterfalls can be floor models or hang on walls, and their goal is to recreate the sound of a waterfall.
 Those who do not have a large area may still enjoy this type of water feature, and these small water art pieces are becoming more popular in areas of the home where peace and serenity can be appreciated.